 The picture looks even worse on the customer acquisition side.
 As D2Cs exhaust their initial group of core/ loyal customers and start expanding their reach, conversion rates drop, thus increasing customer acquisition costs.
 At that stage, D2Cs find themselves spending more money on digital and traditional advertising to convince passive/ agnostic customers to buy their product

-As a result, a new customer is not always beneficial for D2Cs, and founders should keep in mind the ‘peak customer’ point (see graph 3 of the image below) beyond which serving an additional customer is worse for your company (typically when Average Customer Cost exceeds Lifetime Value)
+As a result, a new customer is not always beneficial for D2Cs, and founders should keep in mind the ‘peak customer’ point (see image below) beyond which serving an additional customer is worse for your company (typically when Average Customer Cost exceeds Lifetime Value)

 VC Money = Growth Expectations

 As VCs flooded the D2C space, they started throwing money at founders, granting them the valuations they asked for, however setting targets/ expectations, which almost always linked back to growth.